 Settings are named values that can be applied to individual Fixlet sites or to client computers.
 Each setting has a time associated with it.
+This time stamp is used to establish priority -- the latest setting will trump any earlier ones.

-In the BES Console, settings can be created and propagated by the BigFix administrator.
+Settings can be created and propagated by BES Console Operators.
+Settings issued by the BES Console will be tagged with the current time and date.
 Settings are separated into groups, including one for each site and one for the client.
 Each group of settings is independent of the others and is persistent on the client.